playingoDEERUX/ChatRage/README.md

 # ChatRage: Preload your chat.
+Universal Tool for raging in chats (e.g group chats, ingame chats, etc.)

 Has been developed by me a very long time ago and is a very simple program that I wanted to get rid of...